by Tony Gjokaj February 18, 2020 8 min read

 In those four months of doing this (before I got promoted), I was quite SHOCKED that I didn't have gray hair.

 I was completely DEPRIVED of sleep, but there was no way around it.

 Even when I slept for over 10+ hours on weekends... science has shown trying to "rack up" on sleep after days of deprivation.

 So I had little to no options...

 This all adds up over time.
 I would try to sleep in on weekends… it was never enough.

 I didn’t feel good.
-My positive mood and sanity were non-existent.
+My sanity was non-existent.

 Sleep deprivation sucks.